SPellegrene/BBReactRouter/README.md

+This project was for The Iron Yard's Front-End Engineering Course.
+The goal of this assignment was to practice utilizing the React router, as well as the Google Maps Plugin(found in the 'Stores' section of the site).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>